Skip to content

 The functionality described in this section requires version 2025.03.19-1d3f1f67 of KumoMTA, or a more recent version.

-By default there is no spool-specific upper bound to the number of outstanding blocking submission tasks, and the thread pool in which they run can grow to up to 512 threads.
+By default there is no spool-specific upper bound on the number of outstanding loads, and the blocking pool can grow to up to 512 threads.

 You should experiment to find which setting works best for your workload, but the recommended starting point is shown below: